 Japan's private space boom: ispace's Moon landers, Astroscale's debris cleanup tech, Synspective's SAR sats, and the startups making Japan Asia's commercial space hub.

 Governments worldwide spend over $100 billion annually on space.
 NASA, ESA, CNSA, JAXA, and ISRO each take a radically different approach.
-Here's the full breakdown of who spends what, and which programs create the most commercial opportunity.
+Here's the full breakdown of who spends what in FY2025/26, and which programs create the most commercial opportunity.

-Mitsubishi Heavy Industries space arm: prime contractor for the H-IIA, H-IIB, and new H3 rocket, with Tanegashima launches, HTV cargo, and Japan's national launch backbone.
+Mitsubishi Heavy Industries space arm: prime contractor for the now-retired H-IIA and the new H3 rocket, with the HTV-X cargo vehicle, LUPEX lunar partnership, and Japan's national launch backbone.

 Japan's SLIM 'Moon Sniper' touched down 55 meters from its target in Shioli crater, then flipped.
 Inside the pinpoint landing tech and what went sideways.